 CPAP Policy: CPAP use is not permitted at this time during your EEG recording.

 Click here for more information on the policies in place for the health and safety of our staff and patients.

 This painless test measures the electrical activity given off by your brain.
-The test involves pasting 20 small disc electrodes in various locations on your scalp.
-The test takes about one hour.
-You may need to shampoo your hair right after the test.
-We have facilities with supplies for shampooing and drying your hair.
+The test involves pasting up to 27 small disc electrodes in various locations on your scalp.
+Recording times can take up to 2 hours.
+Clean up will be necessary after your test.
+We offer amenities to accommodate clean up with shampoo/conditioner, blow dryer, combs, and curling irons.

 To prepare for an EEG, please do the following:

 This test is similar to a regular EEG, as described above, except that you will be asked to achieve 4 fewer hours of normal sleep or as directed by your provider prior to your exam time.
-Children under the age of 12 who take this test are asked to remain awake from midnight until exam time.
 Do not eat or drink anything containing caffeine between midnight and the time of your test.
-A sleep-deprived EEG takes about one-and-a-half to two hours.
+A sleep-deprived EEG takes about 1-2 hours.

 Setup for the test takes approximately one hour and requires a technician pasting 25 small electrodes onto the surface of the scalp using a sticky, water-soluble paste.
 The wires are covered with netting and a bandana.
-The electrodes plug into a small recording unit called a headbox that is worn on the waist or in a small backpack.
+The electrodes plug into a small recording unit called a headbox that is worn crossbody or in a small backpack.
 We ask you arrive in a shirt that either button downs or zips.
 Once wires are applied you will not be able to remove clothing over your head.